tongwu-msft/azure-rest-api-specs/documentation/batchservice/Common-Parameters-and-Headers.md

     -   A maximum of 1000 tasks can be returned.

 -   Set the *Authorization* header to a string that contains the authentication scheme, the account name, and the authentication signature.
-For more information, see [Authenticate Requests to the Azure Batch Service](../Topic/Authenticate%20Requests%20to%20the%20Azure%20Batch%20Service.md).
+For more information, see [Authenticate Requests to the Azure Batch Service](~/documentation/batchservice/authenticate-requests-to-the-azure-batch-service.md).

 -   Set the optional *client-request-id* header to a GUID that can be used to identify the request and its related response.
 You can also set the optional *return-client-request-id* to **true** or **false** depending on whether you want the identifier to be included in the response.
 The default value is **false**.

-##  <a name="BKMK_DateTime"></a> Representation of Date/Time Values
+## Representation of Date/Time Values

 ### Specifying Date/Time values in HTTP headers
  The Batch service follows RFC 1123 for representation of date/time values in headers.
 This is the preferred format for HTTP/1.1 operations, as described in section 3.3 of the [HTTP/1.1 Protocol Parameters](http://go.microsoft.com/fwlink/?linkid=133333) specification.
 An example of this format is: